WebThingsIO/registration_server/deployment.md

 ```

-By default the PageKite tunnel listen on port 4443
+By default the PageKite tunnel listens on port 4443.

 Once you have all your configuration files ready, you can use such a shell script to start it:

 ```
 #!/bin/bash

 set -x -e
-docker run -d -v /home/ec2-user/moziot/config:/home/user/config -v /home/ec2-user/moziot/data:/home/user/data -p 81:81 -p 444:4444 -p 443:4443 -p 53:53 -p 53:53/udp tunnel_server
+docker run -d -v /home/ec2-user/moziot/config:/home/user/config -v /home/ec2-user/moziot/data:/home/user/data -p 81:81 -p 444:4444 -p 443:4443 -p 53:53 -p 53:53/udp registration_server
 ```
 This script relays port 80 for the server, but it is recommended to instead relay port 443 and to setup TLS certificates.
-The gateway will be available on port 4443 from the public endpoint, over https.
+The gateway will be available on port 4443 from the public endpoint, over HTTPS.